mattaylor/objix/README.md

 ### Object.prototype.keyBy(array, key)

-Index an array of objects into this using the given key, and return this.
+Index an array of objects into `this` using the given key, and return `this`.

 ```javascript
 o = {}